IGP Issues Relief Orders On Various Cops Requests - UrduPoint

-Inspector General of Police (IGP) Punjab Dr. Usman Anwar met with police employees and their families and listened to their problems and issued orders for immediate relief

-LAHORE, (UrduPoint / Pakistan Point News - 12th Aug, 2025) Inspector General of Police (IGP) Punjab Dr. Usman Anwar met with police employees and their families and listened to their problems and issued orders for immediate relief.
+LAHORE, (UrduPoint / Pakistan Point News - 19th Aug, 2025) Inspector General of Police (IGP) Punjab Dr Usman Anwar on Monday met with police employees and their families at the Central Police Office and listened to their concerns regarding promotions, seniority, welfare and administrative matters.

-According to the Punjab Police spokesperson, Dr. Usman responded to several requests during the meeting, on the promotion requests of six Sub-Inspectors, the IGP directed DIG Establishment-II to take necessary action.
-In response to Data Entry Operator Asif Hameed’s request for official residence, the IGP instructed AIG Development to provide relief.
-On the request of the sister of the late DSP Saifullah Khan, the IGP directed RPO Bahawalpur to offer assistance.
-Regarding the promotion request of Inspector Muhammad Akmal, the IGP directed the Additional IG Punjab to take appropriate action.

-For the ACR request of DSP Saifullah Bhatti, the IGP instructed AIG Discipline to provide relief.
-On the request of the wife of martyred Constable Amir Mushtaq, the IGP directed DIG Welfare and Finance to ensure necessary support.
-Regarding the transfer request of Constable Majid Ali, the IGP instructed DIG Establishment-II to process the request.
-On Constable Ghulam Mustafa’s request for financial assistance, the IGP directed DIG Welfare and Finance to provide relief.
-For the transfer request of Constable Muhammad Farooq, the IGP again directed DIG Establishment-II to take appropriate action.
+According to the Punjab Police spokesperson, the IGP issued on-the-spot directives for immediate relief in several cases.
+On Inspector Anjum Tauqeer’s request for promotion, the Additional IG Punjab was directed to provide relief.
+On Sub-Inspector Sohail Zafar’s promotion request, the DIG Establishment-I was directed to provide relief.

+Similarly, on Sub-Inspector Mansoor Khalid’s promotion request, the DIG Establishment-I was also directed to take relief measures.
+On Assistant Sub-Inspector Hameed Sultan’s request for financial assistance, the DIG Welfare and Finance was instructed to provide the required relief.

 Recent Stories